rtmigo/dmk_py/README.md

 - Entries are encrypted
 - Number of entries cannot be determined
-- It is impossible to identify the file format without knowing a codename
+- File format in unidentifiable

 ## Entries obfuscation